mehulagg/gitlab_test/doc/development/integrations/secure_partner_integration.md

 framework needed to provide a consistent experience for users to easily bring their preferred security tools into GitLab.
 We ask that our integration partners focus their work on those license tiers so that we can provide the most value to our mutual customers.

+Step 1: do they fill a gap?
+- [ ] 1. mobile scanning
+- [ ] 1. iaas
+- [ ] 1. dependency scanning

+Step 2: do they remove a barrier?

+Step 3: did they integrate with ultimate - yes or no?

 ## What is the GitLab Developer Workflow?